georust/proj/README.md

 # Low-level bindings for PROJ v6.2.x
 **This is a [`*-sys`](https://doc.rust-lang.org/cargo/reference/build-scripts.html#a-sys-packages) crate; you shouldn't use its API directly.** The [`proj`](https://github.com/georust/proj) crate is designed for general use.

-A guide to the functions can be found here: http://proj4.org/development/reference/functions.html#
+A guide to the functions can be found here: https://proj.org/development/reference/functions.html.
+Run `cargo doc (optionally --open)` to generate the crate documentation.

 # Requirements
 This crate tracks the **latest stable release** of `PROJ`.